 Paediatric Emergency Department

-Paediatric of Critical Care Medicine (PICU and PHDU)
+Paediatric Critical Care Medicine (Paediatric Intensive Care Unit)

-Michael Rice Ward is an 9 bed acute ward caring for Oncology and Haematology patients.
-The majority of patients are admitted for the following reasons::
+Michael Rice ward is an acute ward caring for Oncology and Haematology patients.
+The majority of patients are admitted for the following reasons:

-The Little Heroes Clinic (Outpatients) occurs daily and cares for patients requiring planned and emergency review and/or treatment.
-Oncology patients may be admitted to the Little Heroes clinic as day patients for some phases of treatment.
+The Michael Rice Clinic is a 9-bed outpatient clinic that cares for patients requiring planned and emergency review and/or treatment.
+Oncology patients may be admitted to the clinic as day patients for some phases of treatment.
 The clinic is staffed from 0830–1700, Monday to Friday and manages triage calls and admissions during these hours.

 Child and Adolescent Mental Health Service (CAMHS)

 Mallee Ward is a unit of the Division of Child and Adolescent Mental Health Service.
 It provides anÂ inpatient environment where clients up to the age of 18 years can work through their mental health issues with the assistance of a specialist multidisciplinary team that are experienced in supporting young people and their families.
 This is a state wide facility and provides a unique experience for graduates to work with experienced mental health nurses in this specialist area.

 A placement in Mallee Ward includes providing individual care to the patients, involvement in family therapy, group participation and collaborative liaison with various community services and schools.
 You will also become familiar with the numerous Acts and legislations that apply to this area.